dragon-devs/custom-tree/README.md

 files (e.g., .git) or configuration directories (e.g., .config).
 However, be cautious when sharing or distributing directory tree structures that include hidden directories, as they may contain sensitive information.

+**If you have any issue please submit it here. https://github.com/dragon-devs/dir-tree-drh**